dark-side/sports-hub/sports_hub_portal/web_application_features/manage_articles/user_stories/add_new_article/README.md

 4. Verify that admin is not able to save a new article without uploading a picture
 5. Verify that admin is able to preview a new article
 6. Verify that admin is able to save the new article with all required fields filled in
-7. Verify that admin is able to select a conference, team, and location for a new article
+7. Verify that admin is able to select a subcategory, team, and location for a new article
 8. Verify that the comments section can be hidden for a new article
 9. Verify that the comments section can be shown for a new article